 Luckily, there are helpful blue, red and yellow ribbons tied to trees to help guide you.
 Plus white spraypaint tactically littered across several rocks and trees.
 However, there are quite steep sections ascending and descending the gorge.
 So don’t do this walk alone.
 There is no phone signal out here either.
 So you may even want to consider a beacon.

-Before we explain the route any further, please have a gander at the Wollondilly Council’s cute handwritten map below.
-Our guide will make much more sense after quickly reading it.
-Please note that the map is essentially upside down.
-Don’t worry though, it’ll still make sense!
+Before we explain the route any further, please have a gander at this map.
+Our guide will make much more sense after quickly looking at it.

 If you’re appropriately equipped, once you arrive at the turnoff for the Mermaid Pools, you will continue straight on the Upper Track.
 You will pass many stunning viewpoints of Tahmoor Gorge along the way.
 Seeing the gorge from an elevated position amplifies its grandeur.
 It also makes the Mermaid Pools seem even bigger!